bonobonet/bonobonet.github.io/docs/daemon.md

 This will provide you the steps in configuring your _unrealircd_ server to be able to link into the BonoboNET IRC network.

-## Contacting the admins

-Before you are able to link in you will need to acquire some information from the network administrators, you can contact one of the two network administrators with a request to join BonoboNET and the server's name that you have chosen (this must end with `.bnet`, so `<myName>.bnet`)

-1. `deavmi` (deavmi@redxen.eu)
-2. `rany` (ranycrxn@riseup.net)

-After contacting a network administrator you will be given two pieces of information, one of which will be your `sid` (server identifier) and another will be a so-called _"remote include"_ which will be used later in your configuration file.

 ## Configuring the files